RaphCoder13/KBLayerHelper/README.md

 # KBLayerHelper

-On Screen Display keyboard layer name and layout image for QMK - Autohotkey based
+On Screen Display of layer name and layout image for QMK keyboards - Autohotkey based.

 ## Overview